Al-Dith ibn Adnan

-Al-Harith ibn Adnan (عك بن عدنان; perhaps the same as Akk) is the brother of Ma'ad ibn Adnan, who is an ancestor of the Islamic prophet Muhammad.
+Al-Harith ibn Adnan (عك بن عدنان; perhaps the same as Akk) is the brother of Ma'add ibn Adnan, who is an ancestor of the Islamic prophet Muhammad.
 He is featured in ancient Arabic literature.

 Parentage

-Some say that Ma'ad ibn Adnan had a brother called Al-Dith, and that he was actually Akk.
+Some say that Ma'add ibn Adnan had a brother called Al-Dith, and that he was actually Akk.
 However, others say that Akk was the son of Al-Dith, and thus a grandson of Adnan.
 Nevertheless, the majority agree that Akk and Al-Dith are the same person, the son of Adnan.

-If Akk and Al-Dith are the same person, then his mother and the mother of Ma'ad ibn Adnan were the same.
+If Akk and Al-Dith are the same person, then his mother and the mother of Ma'add ibn Adnan were the same.

 Tribe

 Akk dwelt in the Yaman because he took a wife amongst the Asharites and lived with them, adopting their language.
 The Asharites were descended from Saba' ibn Yashjub ibn Ya'rub ibn Qahtan.

 Akk was the founder of a Southern Arabian tribe, the tribe of Akk.
 According to the following verse, the mother of Madhij (the founder of another Southern tribe that settled in Jordan) was from Akk:Woe to the mother of Madhij from Akk!